By James Russell

 The original Zealandia, the sunken continent of which New Zealand is the tip, is today relegated to the 225 hectare of Zealandia sanctuary in Wellington, and a number of other sanctuaries and islands dotted around the country.
 The species and ecosystems found in these sanctuaries are what make New Zealand unique, and although some introduced species have a place in New Zealand, we do not want to sacrifice what makes New Zealand unique only to replace it with the same species found again and again in every other corner of the world.
 That would make us nothing more than another branch of a global Walmart of nature.

 James Russell is an Associate Professor in Biological Sciences at the University of Auckland.
-Russell is an expert in conservation biology.
+He is an expert in conservation biology.